cashfree/cashfree-quick-button/README.md

-# Cashfree Quick Button
+# Cashfree Wordpress Button

 Allows you to easily built payment buttons on your WordPress website.

 ## Description

-This is the official "Cashfree Quick Button" plugin for Cashfree merchants.
+This is the official "Cashfree Wordpress Button" plugin for Cashfree merchants.
 This allows you to do the following:

 1. Add a few custom variables and some markup to a page.
-2. Specify the orderAmount, title, description and other custom details as page metadata.
+2. Specify the amount, title, description and other custom details as page metadata.
 3. Write [CFPB] wherever you want on the post and the button to show up.
 4. The plugin takes over and completes the payment.